2016–17 Ukrainian Premier League: FIFA sanctions

 Number of sanctions were implemented by FIFA against some Ukrainian clubs due to their refuse to follow their contractual agreements with players and coaching staff.

 In summer of 2016 FIFA imposed sanctions against FC Volyn Lutsk due to the "Ramon Lopes case" denying Volyn the right to register new players other than out of own academy (sport school).
 The sanctions were in place until 1 March 2017.
 On 24 February 2017 it became known that sanctions were extended to the end of season.

 Separate and much bigger sanctions were implemented against FC Dnipro for number of instances among which are cases with Danilo Sousa Campos, Juande Ramos and others (see above).
 Before the winter break the club had 12 tournament points deducted, while more sanctions are anticipated to be introduced.

 The FIFA sanctions were also implemented against FC Karpaty Lviv due to the "Semir Štilić case" (see above).

 Other scandals

-Previous agreement between Chornomorets and Zorya provided the Luhansk club with the Chornomorets home venue in Odessa for the 2016–17 UEFA Europa League.
-However the Odessa club failed to payback revenue to Zorya from tickets that were sold for the games.
+Previous agreement between Chornomorets and Zorya provided the Luhansk club with the Chornomorets home venue in Odesa for the 2016–17 UEFA Europa League.
+However the Odesa club failed to payback revenue to Zorya from tickets that were sold for the games.
 Zorya Luhansk took this case to court, while Chornomorets Odesa has paid portion of the debt already.